AFRUCA Modern Slavery

 “Omo-Odo” is the term widely used in Nigeria for child domestic slaves.

-In our UK work on Modern Slavery, most of the victims we support have been trafficked into the UK to work in Nigerian homes as “Omo-Odo.
-Statistics collated by the UK National Crime Agency also show that most victims of modern slavery from Nigeria to the UK have been trafficked for domestic slavery.
+In our UK work on Modern Slavery, many of the victims we support have been trafficked into the UK to work in Nigerian homes as “Omo-Odo”.
+Statistics collated by the UK National Crime Agency also show that many victims of modern slavery from Nigeria to the UK have been trafficked for domestic slavery.

-AFRUCA is working with the Home Office and other charities to run a major campaign in England to raise awareness of the trafficking of children for domestic slavery in the Nigerian community.
-With this campaign, we want to inform people about the magnitude of this phenomenon, the impact on young people who are affected and how they can seek help and support for victims.
+From December 2017 to June 2018, AFRUCA worked with the Home Office and other charities to run a major campaign in England to raise awareness of the trafficking of children for domestic slavery in the Nigerian community.
+With this campaign, we were able to inform people about the magnitude of this phenomenon, the impact on young people who are affected and how they can seek help and support for victims.

-Our campaign will run for an initial six months from December 2017 to May 2018 in London and Manchester.
-As part of this, we have recruited and trained a team of 30 volunteer Anti Slavery Champions in both cities to help educate the community about the risks of using children as domestic slaves in the UK and how to identify the indicators of exploitation and abuse in the home.
-Our champions will run a series of training events within the Nigerian community – in faith and community groups to reach over 2000 people within the campaign period.
+As part of our campaign, we recruited and trained a team of 30 volunteer Anti Slavery Champions in both London and Manchester to help educate the community about the risks of using children as domestic slaves in the UK and how to identify the indicators of exploitation and abuse in the home.
+Our champions delivered a series of training events within the Nigerian community – in faith and community groups reaching over 2000 people within the campaign period.

 - Councillor Olu Babatola – Former Mayor, Royal Borough of Greenwich

 - Councillor Sade Etti – Former Speaker, London Borough of Hackney

 - Roseline Sanni-Ajose – Popular Nollywood Actress and Film-maker